drpetersonfernandes/PS3BatchLauncherCreator/README.md

 The utility asks the user for the folder where you store all your PS3 game folders, then it asks for the location of the RPCS3 emulator.

-It will also create batch files for every game folder inside the specified folder.
-It will create batch files for the game folders inside the RPCS3 emulator folder (RPCS3\dev_hdd0\game) as well.
+It will create batch files for every [game folder] inside the specified folder.
+It will also create batch files for the [game folders] inside the RPCS3 emulator folder [RPCS3\dev_hdd0\game].

-The batch files will be saved inside the originally specified folder.
+The batch files will be saved inside the user specified folder.

-The application will automatically read the PARAM.SFO to extract the game TITLE.
+The application will automatically read the PARAM.SFO inside every [game folder] to extract the game TITLE.
 This TITLE will be used to name the created batch file.

 To launch a game, you just need to double-click on the batch file.